 Here is a video by Marketing91 on Levels of Strategy.

-Functional strategy, as is suggested by the title, relates to a single functional operation and the activities involved therein.
-Decisions at this level within the organization are often described as tactical.
+Functional strategy, as suggested by the title, relates to a single functional operation and the activities involved therein.
+Decisions at this level within the organization are often described as tactical for example human resource strategy.
 Such decisions are guided and constrained by some overall strategic considerations.

-Functional strategy deals with relatively restricted plan providing objectives for specific function, allocation of resources among different operations within that functional area and coordi-nation between them for optimal contribution to the achievement of the SBU and corporate-level objectives.
+Functional strategy deals with the relatively restricted plans providing objectives for specific functions, allocation of resources among different operations within that functional area, and coordination between them for optimal contribution to the achievement of the SBU and corporate-level objectives.

-Below the functional-level strategy, there may be operations level strategies as each function may be dividend into several sub functions.
-For example, marketing strategy, a functional strategy, can be subdivided into promotion, sales, distribution, pricing strategies with each sub function strategy contributing to functional strategy.
+Below the functional-level strategy, there may be operations-level strategies as each function may be divided into several sub-functions.
+For example, marketing strategy, a functional strategy, can be subdivided into promotion, sales, distribution, and pricing strategies with each sub-function strategy contributing to the functional strategy.

 hello sir,